Felician Záh: Military and court career

 After Csák's military defeats throughout in 1317, numerous faithful noblemen and soldiers left his dominion and allegiance to join the royal camp.
-Around 1318, Felician also became a partisan of Charles I, who forgave his former infidelity, thus he managed to retain his possessions in Nógrád County.
-He elevated into a confidential status in the royal court, while his youngest daughter Clara was made maid of honour of Queen Elizabeth.
-Matthew Csák died on 18 March 1321, his province collapsed shortly thereafter, because most of his former castellans yielded without resistance.
+Around 1318, Felician also became a partisan of Charles I, who forgave his former infidelity.
+Thus he managed to retain his possessions in Nógrád County.
+He rose to a confidential status in the royal court, while his youngest daughter Clara was made maid of honour of Queen Elizabeth.
+Matthew Csák died on 18 March 1321.
+His province collapsed shortly thereafter, because most of his former castellans yielded without resistance.
 Charles I donated the fort of Cseklész to Abraham the Red for Sempte (present-day Bernolákovo and Šintava in Slovakia, respectively) in 1323, which thus became a royal castle.
-Felician was made castellan of Sempte around 14 March 1326, that is the only piece of information, when he was mentioned in this capacity.
-In September 1328, already Lawrence the Tót (father of Palatine Nicholas Kont) and his brother Ugrin held the position.
-Additionally, Felician was not referred as castellan already in June 1327, when one of his servants Pető was involved in a murder case.
-Historian Krisztina Tóth argued Felician was replaced as castellan of Sempte, because the tensions between Charles and Frederick the Fair, Duke of Austria emerged during that time, which resulted the growing importance of Sempte, thus the king assured that an old ally, Lawrence would supervise the royal castle.
-In the summer of 1328 Hungarian and Bohemian troops jointly invaded Austria and routed the Austrian army on the banks of the Leitha River.
+Felician was made castellan of Sempte around 14 March 1326.
+That is the only piece of information in which he was mentioned in this capacity.
+In September 1328, Lawrence the Tót (father of Palatine Nicholas Kont) and his brother Ugrin already held the position.
+Additionally, Felician was not yet referred to as castellan in June 1327, when his servant Pető was involved in a murder case.
+Historian Krisztina Tóth argued that Felician was replaced as castellan of Sempte because the tensions between Charles and Duke Frederick the Fair of Austria emerged at that time.
+That made Sempte more important, so the king assured that an old ally, Lawrence, would control the royal castle.
+In the summer of 1328, Hungarian and Bohemian troops jointly invaded Austria and routed the Austrian army on the banks of the Leitha River.
 When Charles signed a peace treaty with the three dukes of Austria on 21 September 1328, Lawrence was also present, demonstrating his local importance.